medikoo/modules-webmake/README.md

 exports.noDependencies = true;
 ```

-Publish it, and refer to [Using extensions](#Using-extensions-with-webmake) section for usage instructions.
+Publish it and refer to [Using extensions](#Using-extensions-with-webmake) section for usage instructions.
+Finally if everything works, notify me, so I can update this document with link to your extension.

 ## Current limitations of Webmake